Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Computational Experiments and Results

 \subsubsection{\emph{Bed expansion}}

-We allow for four different bed types that a youth can receive: (i) existing in-house beds, (ii) extra in-house beds that expand the capacity within the facility, (iii) overflow shelter beds when bed space in the facility has been maximally expanded, and (iv) incompatibility set ({\boldmath{$\Psi$}}) beds when none of the existing 8 RHY organizations are able to serve a particular youth's demographic.
-The demographics each RHY organization serves, services they provide and the number of beds they currently have are provided in Tables \ref{t:Demographics_Organization} and \ref{t:Services_Organization} of the Appendix.
-Figure \ref{fig:Beds_organizations} depicts the number of youth receiving these different types of beds from 8 of these RHY organizations in the optimal solution to our base model.\\ All of the RHY organizations in the system used their existing capacity and added the maximum amount of extra beds that their facility is able to handle, yet still needed to resort to creative options for beds, accommodating youth via the overflow shelter.
+We allow for four different bed types: (i) existing in-house beds, (ii) extra in-house beds that expand the capacity within the facility, (iii) overflow shelter beds when bed space in the facility has been maximally expanded, and (iv) incompatibility set ({\boldmath{$\Psi$}}) beds when none of the existing 8 RHY organizations are able to serve a particular youth's demographic.
+The demographics each RHY organization serves, services they provide and the number of existing beds appear in Tables 1 and 3 of the Appendix.
+Figure \ref{fig:Beds_organizations} depicts the average number of youth across 10 scenarios receiving these different bed types from 8 RHY organizations in the optimal solution to our base model.\\

+All of the RHY organizations in the system used their existing capacity and added the maximum possible amount of extra beds, yet still needed to resort to creative options for beds, accommodating youth via the overflow shelter.
 Such results underscore the critical need for more RHY organizations in NYC.
-Out of 500 youth, a total of 67 youth received an extra in-house bed, 81 youth had to receive a bed through the overflow shelter due to capacity restrictions within existing facilities, and 2 youth had to be placed in the incompatibility set ({\boldmath{$\Psi$}}) as none of the 8 RHY organizations were able to serve their particular demographic.
-The model demonstrates that simply adding more capacity to existing shelters is insufficient as certain demographics particularly experience access challenges.
+Out of 500 youth, on average across 10 runs, 63 youth received an extra in-house bed, 80 youth had to receive a bed through the overflow shelter due to capacity restrictions within existing facilities, and 2 youth had to be placed in the incompatibility set ({\boldmath{$\Psi$}}) as none of the 8 RHY organizations could serve their particular demographic.
+The model demonstrates that simply adding more capacity to existing shelters is insufficient as certain demographics experience access challenges.
 Figure \ref{fig:Beds_percentages} represents the percentage of capacity expansion required by each RHY organization.
-The average total percentage increase in resources needed for extra in-house beds and overflow shelters, collectively, across the 8 organizations is approximately 68\%.
+The average total percentage increase in resources needed for extra in-house beds and overflow shelters, collectively, across the eight organizations is approximately 52\%.